British expats have opened more than 300 QROPS offshore pensions since the start of the year.

 HMRC QROPS List – Changes

-QROPS pensions added, amended or removed from the list since June 15, 2019.
+QROPS pensions added, amended, or removed in the latest list

 What is the QROPS List?